 Stage 1: Acute phase

 Typical symptoms are similar to flu and may include fever, sickness, and chills.
-Some people do not realize they have the virus because their symptoms are mild and they do not feel sick.
+Some people do not realize that they have the virus because their symptoms are mild and they do not feel sick.

 Stage 2: Clinical latency

 This stage can last for 10 years or more if the person does not seek treatment.
 It is marked by an absence of symptoms, which is why medical professionals may also refer to this phase as the asymptomatic phase.

 At this stage, a medication called antiretroviral therapy (ART) can control the virus, meaning that HIV does not progress.
 It also means that people are less likely to transmit the virus to others.

 While the virus is still reproducing in the bloodstream, it may do so at levels that healthcare professionals cannot detect.
 If someone has undetectable levels of the virus for at least 6 months, they cannot pass the virus to others via sex.